0xPolygon/polygon-docs/docs/zkEVM/concepts/circom-intro-brief.md

 An Arithmetic circuit is composed of addition and multiplication gates, and wires that carry values that are elements of a prime finite field $\mathbb{F}_p$, where $p$ is typically a very large prime number.

-In the context of ZK-Proof protocols, a prover can use an Arithmetic circuit to prove knowledge of a valid assignment to all wires of the circuit.
+In the context of ZK-proof protocols, a prover can use an Arithmetic circuit to prove knowledge of a valid assignment to all wires of the circuit.

 And if the proof is correct, the verifier is convinced that the computation expressed as the Arithmetic circuit is valid, but learns nothing about the wires’ assigned values.

-Arithmetic circuits are commonly encoded in the form of a set of equations called Rank-1 Constraint System (R1CS).
+Arithmetic circuits are commonly encoded in the form of R1CS.

 Once obtained, the R1CS can later be used by a zk-SNARK protocol to generate verifiable proof.